-The Inclusion Manager will
+The Inclusion Manager/SENDCO will

-- work closely with the Headteacher to help determine the strategic development of the SEND policy and provision. - have responsibility for the day to day operation of the school's SEND policy. - have responsibility for co-ordinating provision for pupils with special educational needs through the targeted organisation of intervention. - have responsibility for liasing with parents and external agencies, including the LA's support and educational psychology services, health and social services, and voluntary bodies. - advising and supporting other practitioners in the setting. - ensuring that appropriate IEP's and other targets are in place. - ensuring that relevant information about individual children with special educational needs and disabilities are collected, recorded and updated.
+- work closely with the Headteacher to help determine the strategic development of the SEND policy and provision. - have responsibility for the day-to-day operation of the school's SEND policy.

+- have responsibility for co-ordinating provision for pupils with special educational needs through the targeted organisation of intervention. - have responsibility for liaising with parents and external agencies, including the LA's support and educational psychology services, health and social services, and voluntary bodies. - · advising and supporting other practitioners in the setting. - ensuring that appropriate support plans are in place. - ensuring that relevant information about individual children with special educational needs and disabilities are collected, recorded and updated.